timthepost/tieto/README.md

 Tieto is also the Finnish word for knowledge.

-Using Tieto, llama.cpp, and a local LLM, you can query local text/markdown documents that are organized and can be filtered with simple frontmatter.
+Using Tieto, llama.cpp, and an embedding model, you can query local text/markdown documents and filter by frontmatter metadata.

 Tieto understands two modes of operation: ***retrieval-only*** and ***completion***.
 In retrieval-only mode, Tieto queries the document pool to find any context